jeremyreeder/gridscout/docs/index.md

 ![Screenshot of a GridScout™ search for newspaper publishers](images/search-screenshot.png)

+As you can see, it's a tool for bulk collection of location data, including MGRS coordinates, to be used by intelligence analysts.
+Finally, MGRS search for Google Maps!

 # Suggested workflow
 1. Order [waterproof paper maps][mytopo] of your areas of interest.
 Have them